GSS Geoscience

 Another Dinosaur Killer?
 Not exactly, but...

 What would a geology website be without the obligatory article on dinosaurs?!
 There can be few people on the planet who are unaware of the sad fate of the dinosaurs who "ruled the world", brought to sudden extinction by the impact of a large asteroidal body 66 million years ago and marked the end of Cretaceous times.
 We now know this asteroid fell to Earth near the Yucatan Penninsula in Mexico, but for a while there was another candidate for the impact - a smaller one - having occurred in Northwest Europe.
 This impact crater - known as the "Silverpit" Crater - was only discovered in the early 2000s, not only because it is located beneath the waters of the North Sea, but also that it occurs almost a kilometer below the sea-bed and was detected by seismic imaging.
 Its basic position suggested it occurred very close to the junction between two rock series whose boundary is coincident with the Cretaceous-Tertiary extinction event.
 Was this the "dinosaur-killer", or at least perhaps related to it?
-A research paper to be published soon which involves GSS Geoscience's Mike Bidgood tells the story in full, but click here for an informal article...
+A research paper has been published which involves GSS Geoscience's Mike Bidgood which tells the story in full, but also click here for an informal article...

 NEW PAPERS 2025!